Wilmer Flores Player Props: Giants vs. Royals

 |Games w/1+ RBI

-- The 7.6 strikeouts per nine innings put together by the Royals pitching staff last season ranked 25th in the big leagues.
+- The Royals pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Royals had the 27th-ranked team ERA among all MLB pitching staffs (4.72).
+- The Royals have the 10th-ranked team ERA among all league pitching staffs (3.78).

-- The Royals gave up 173 total home runs last season (1.1 per game) to rank 17th in baseball.
+- The Royals rank 12th in baseball in home runs surrendered (eight total, 0.9 per game).

-- The Royals will look to Keller (0-1) in his second start of the season.
+- Bubic (0-1) takes the mound for the Royals to make his second start of the season.

-- His most recent time out was on Sunday against the Minnesota Twins, when the righty tossed 4 2/3 innings, surrendering two earned runs while allowing five hits.
+- In his last appearance on Tuesday, the lefty tossed five innings against the Toronto Blue Jays, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.